Prevent Incidents rather than Handling Them

 Configured and managed centrally, the feature provides a cross-organizational compliance dashboard.
 It measures compliance and monitors the progress made over time across distributed sites, and includes support for incremental, time-based changes.

-The governance feature enables CISOs to plan their cybersecurity strategy, as well as to report and measure their organizational compliance based on the actual data derived from the networks.
+The governance feature enables CISOs to plan their cybersecurity strategy, as well as to report and measure their organizational compliance in cyber security risk management based on the actual data derived from the networks.

 Making Distributed Deployments Feasible & Cost-Effective